-I am an Associate Professor in the Department of Political Science at The Pennsylvania State University.
-I received my Ph.D. in 2004 from New York University.
-I also studied at Sciences Po (l’Institut d’études politiques de Paris) and the University of Chicago.
+I am a Professor in the Department of Political Science at The Pennsylvania State University.
+I also hold a Professor II position in the Department of Comparative Politics at the University of Bergen (2022 – 2025).
+I received my Ph.D. from New York University.
+I had previously studied at Sciences Po (l’Institut d’études politiques de Paris) and the University of Chicago.

-In addition to being a co-editor for the British Journal of Political Science, an associate editor for Research & Politics, and serving on the editorial boards for Comparative Political Studies and Political Science Research and Methods, I have also been involved in the women in methods group – I was the organizer and host for the 4th Annual Visions in Methodology (VIM) Conference, serve as a VIM mentor for female graduate students and junior faculty, and served as a member of the diversity committee for APSA’s Political Methodology Section.
-My research has been funded by Canada’s Social Sciences and Research Council through my participation in the Making Electoral Democracy Work project, and I have also benefited from time spent at the University of Mannheim with the Political Economy of Reforms project.
+In addition to having served as a co-editor for the British Journal of Political Science, I am an associate editor for Research & Politics, and serve on the editorial boards for the American Journal of Political Science and Political Science Research and Methods.
+I am a co-editor for a new series, the Oxford Politics of Institutions Series, for Oxford University Press.
+I have also been involved in the women in methods group – I was the organizer and host for the 4th Annual Visions in Methodology (VIM) Conference, served as a VIM mentor for female graduate students and junior faculty, and served as a member of the diversity committee for APSA’s Political Methodology Section.
+My research has previously been funded by Canada’s Social Sciences and Research Council through my participation in the Making Electoral Democracy Work project, and I have also benefited from time spent at the University of Mannheim with the Political Economy of Reforms project.